 Located in the new city, the jardin Majorelle (Majorelle garden) belonged to the painter Jacques Majorelle.
 It was built in 1929.
 The garden was purchased by Yves Saint Laurent in 1980.
 He used to live next to the garden, and it’s now open to the public.
 When Yves Saint Laurent passed away in 2008, his ashes were scattered in the garden (that was his last will).
 Although the garden is very popular and crowded, it’s wonderful!
 It stretches over one hectare and hosts more than 300 plant species!
 I really recommend to go!
 You’ll find art galleries, a café, a bookstore, shops selling art and souvenirs…

 However, if possible, try to get there at opening time (8am), otherwise you might wait for a long time to get in (sometimes more than one hour).
 It’s 70 dirhams to get in (6.50€).
 In the garden, it’s possible to visit the Berber museum for 30 dirhams (2.80€), and you can also visit the Yves Saint Laurent museum for 100 dirhams (9.40€).
 Finally, there are combined tickets with access to the garden and both museums for 180 dirhams (17 euros).
+Here’s a complete guide if you want to visit the jardin Majorelle.

 The Bahia palace (beautiful palace) is the biggest palace in Morocco!
 It was built in 1880 for the grand vizier Ahmed Ben Moussa, to host all his wives and partners.
 It’s actually an abode made of an ensemble of houses.
 The architecture fans are going to love it, the palace is so beautiful!
 We walk through interior courtyards, gardens, various rooms… It’s better to go there in the afternoon, it’s too crowded in the morning with the buses full of tourists coming!
 It’s 70 dirhams (6.50€) to get in for the tourists, 10 dirhams (0.95€) for the locals.